 When does school start?

-Classes start the 2nd or 3rd week of September.
+Classes start the week of Labor Day in September.
 UMC attempts to follow the calendars of the local public school districts.

 If my child starts attending UMC and needs to drop out, is my tuition refundable?